rack/rack/README.md

 # ![Rack](contrib/logo.webp)

 > **_NOTE:_** Rack 3 was recently released.
-Please check the [Upgrade Guide](UPGRADE-GUIDE.md) for more details about migrating your existing severs, middlewares and applications.
+Please check the [Upgrade Guide](UPGRADE-GUIDE.md) for more details about migrating your existing servers, middlewares and applications.
 For detailed information on specific changes, check the [changelog](CHANGELOG.md).

 Rack provides a minimal, modular, and adaptable interface for developing web applications in Ruby.
 By wrapping HTTP requests and responses in